dzichonka/reveal.js/methodology.md

 On the left — the traditional model:
 Everything is planned from the start.
 You only see the final product at the very end.
-It's like ordering a house and seeing it only after 6 months — surprise! 🏠😅

 On the right — the flexible model (Agile):
 You build and improve step by step.
 You can see progress early, give feedback, and make changes.
-Like doing home renovation room by room — you can fix things faster and avoid big disasters! 🛠️

 ## Waterfall